MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate.md

 Live VSM migrates a VM and its machine storage in a single action.

 - To use live VSM, the virtual machine LUN must be masked from the destination host.
+:::moniker range="<=sc-vmm-2019"
 - Live VSM is supported between two standalone hosts that run Hyper-V, starting with Windows Server 2012.
 The transfer can occur between local disks or SMB 3.0 file shares.
 - Live VSM is supported between two host clusters that run Hyper-V, starting with Windows Server 2012.
 The virtual machine can be transferred to either a CSV or SMB 3.0 file share on the destination host cluster.
+:::moniker-end
+:::moniker range=">=sc-vmm-2022"
+- Live VSM is supported between two standalone hosts that run Hyper-V. The transfer can occur between local disks or SMB 3.0 file shares.
+- Live VSM is supported between two host clusters that run Hyper-V. The virtual machine can be transferred to either a CSV or SMB 3.0 file share on the destination host cluster.
+:::moniker-end

 ## Next steps